technomancy/atreus-firmware/readme.md

 used to program updates to the firmware without opening the case to hit the hardware reset button.
 Finally, an empty string can be used to indicate a keypress which does nothing.

+The JSON layouts are parsed by the `atreus.el` code in Emacs. `M-x atreus-make` will compile a given JSON file into a `.hex` file for uploading, and `M-x atreus-view` will compile JSON into an HTML table and open it in the browser.
+But the `jsonlayout` makefile target automates this.

 ## Layouts in C